aryan-solo/book-store/README.md

 used python 2.7 along with mongodb [pymongo] , flask , Gridfs for document upload and read

 there are 7 apis.
-mongo client is a web hosted server by mlab.
+mongo host client is : https://mlab.com/databases/bookstore/collections/.
 1. book-upload :- [POST] , body{ 'name' : 'books name' , 'price':'price of book' ,'tags': 'type of book etc' ,'author':'', and 'file': 'actual pdf file'